Last updated: June 23, 2026

 If you are ready to begin your practice journey:

-1. Start with a Friction-Free Tool: Start with a simple charting or market replay tool.
+- Start with a Friction-Free Tool: Begin with a simple charting or market replay tool.
 The goal is not to find the most advanced platform first, but to build the habit of observing setups, recording trades, and reviewing decisions.
 ChartMini is one lightweight option if you want browser-based chart practice without broker registration.
+If you prefer to skip signup entirely, see our guide to a free browser-based trading simulator without signup.

-2. Focus on One Asset Class: Choose one market (e.g., highly liquid US stocks like AAPL or major crypto pairs like BTC/USD) and watch its movements daily.
+- Focus on One Asset Class: Choose one market (e.g., highly liquid US stocks or major forex pairs) and watch its movements daily.
+If you are interested in stock charts, our free stock market simulator for chart practice walks through common beginner workflows.

-3. Keep an Active Journal: Whether using a spreadsheet or dedicated software, write down the rationale behind every mock trade you make.
-Tracking why you entered a trade is key to developing a professional trader's mindset.
+- Keep an Active Journal: Whether using a spreadsheet or dedicated software, write down the rationale behind every mock trade you make.
+Tracking why you entered a trade is key to developing a structured practice mindset.

 References and Resources